Kartik2605/Kartik2605.github.io/_pages/other.md

 ## Reading and Cinema: ##

 * **Books** - I like to read sometimes.
 I enjoy biographies, fictions, non-fictions.
-Some of the best reads I had so far were Shoe Dog, Dan brown's series on character Robert Langdon (Origin is my favourite of them), Chaos by James Gleick and few more.
+Some of the best reads I had so far were Shoe Dog, Dan brown's series on character Robert Langdon (Origin is my favourite of them), Chaos by James Gleick and a few more.

 * **Movies** - I am not a cinephile but most times I love to watch movies or webseries instead reading.
 My playlist has generes from sci-fictions, dramas to comedy, sitcoms.
 Some of my favourites include Arrival, Interstellar, Mission impossible series; Dark, Narcos, Game of thrones web series and many more.
 Big Bang Theory is my favourite sitcom.